1Password/scim-examples/beta/aws-ecsfargate-cfn/README.md

 ## Getting started

-Before deploying 1Password SCIM bridge, consult the [Preparation Guide](/PREPARATION.md) in this repository.
+Before deploying 1Password SCIM Bridge, consult the [Preparation Guide](/PREPARATION.md) in this repository.
 Since this CloudFormation template will create all necessary resources, you do not need to seperately create a DNS record for your SCIM bridge, nor use its certificate manager component to create and manage a TLS certificate.

 1. Clone this repository and switch to this directory: